KNHaw/ThunderbirdObsidianClipper/docs/user-guide.md

 ![Testing the Obsidian URI from a browser](./ObsidianUriTest.png)

 If you do not see a prompt like the one above then the Obsidian URI sheme is not working on your machine.
+If this is occurring, please try one of the following.

+- In Linux, it has been seen that
+[using AppImage to install Obsidian](https://github.com/KNHaw/ThunderbirdObsidianClipper/issues/2) can cause a problem.
+If your Obsidian installation was via AppImage, try uninstalling it and reinstalling it with Deb.
+    - Thanks to [sevadah](https://github.com/sevadah) and Massimo Bianchetto for helping out with this issue!
-Linux requires a special setup procedure such as the one
+- There is documetnaiton claiming that Linux requires a special setup procedure such as the one [here](https://amir.rachum.com/obsidian-uri-linux/) (note that the development team has not tried this out - please let us know how it works via the feedback links below).
-[here](https://amir.rachum.com/obsidian-uri-linux/) (note that the development team has not tried this out - please let us know how it works via the feedback links below).
-If you are having problems in Windows or MacIntosh, please let us know and we can try to fix the issue.
+- If you are having problems in Windows or MacIntosh, please let us know and we can try to fix the issue.

 Similarly, if you resolve this issue on your own please reach out to our team so we can post a solution here for future users.